 The news is like the person we look up to and trust.
 Our mentor who guides us through times of need, our guardian angel who has our back with our best interest at heart.
 And then one day we found out he was just looking out for his own and took advantage of us all the time.
 Ouch, that hurts.

 We become scared of the world

-The news is still mainly negative and all the negativity sticks with us.
-This constant negativity makes us scared of the world, of other people, other countries, other (sub) cultures and so on.
+The news is still mainly negative, and all the negativity sticks with us.
+This constant negativity makes us scared of the world, of other people, other countries, other (sub) cultures, and so on.
 We become biased without exploring things for ourselves.
 We stop thinking for ourselves.
-We buy into the collective mind.
+And we buy into the collective mind.

 The news makes you lose faith in humanity.
-If you follow the news and believe everything that is said you will believe the world is going to shit, but it has never been a better time to be alive.
-There is less poverty, people are becoming older than ever, innovation is kicking ass and third world countries are seeing better times.
-Watch this amazing Ted Talk by Ola Rosling where he takes us through the data in a fun way.
+If you follow the news and believe everything that is said, you will believe the world is going to shit, but it has never been a better time to be alive.
+There is less poverty; people are becoming older than ever, innovation is kicking ass, and third world countries are seeing better times.
+Watch this fantastic Ted Talk by Ola Rosling, where he takes us through the data in a fun way.

 But, according to the news, an apocalypse is right around the corner.

 We forget to focus on what really matters

 The news decides what’s news for you.
 Maybe there’s a ton of stuff going on that interests you more, but because you let the news dictate what you see, you won’t ever find out.